Solicitors for First Time Buyers

 Solicitor Costs

 When you hire a solicitor, you’ll need to make sure that you can afford to pay their fees.
-Their rate will be determined by certain factors such as the price of the property and whether it is freehold or leasehold.
+Their rate will be determined by certain factors such as the price of the property and whether you are buying a freehold or leasehold.

 For example, the average solicitor fee for a freehold property valued at £277,000 is £1,320.
 On the other hand, the average fee for a leasehold property at the same price is £1,490.